gearsovwar/TwitchTranslatorBot/README.md

 (Commands are only permitted to the Streamer and Moderators)

 * `!join [lang]` - Used only from twitch.tv/ChatTranslator by the streamer to have the bot join the channel
-* `!langhelp`    - Prints out available commands for this Bot
+* `!gpthelp`    - Prints out available commands for this Bot
-* `!lang [code]` - Sets the target language for the channel using a language code (e.g. en for English)
+* `!gpt [code]` - Sets the target language for the channel using a language code (e.g. en for English)
-* `!langleave`   - Makes the Bot leave the channel
+* `!gptleave`   - Makes the Bot leave the channel
-* `!langlist`    - Prints a list of available languages for Translation
+* `!gptlist`    - Prints a list of available languages for Translation
-* `!langcolor`   - Toggles the translated text color between normal chat and /me action.
+* `!gptcolor`   - Toggles the translated text color between normal chat and /me action.
-* `!langcensor`  - Toggles naughty word censorship.
+* `!gptcensor`  - Toggles naughty word censorship.
-* `!langpause`   - Pauses translation until command is entered again.
+* `!gptpause`   - Pauses translation until command is entered again.
 * `!gpt`         - Will query OPENAI with whatever you enter afterwards.
 * `!gptpause`    - Will pause GPT querying to avoid abuse.